mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 PHYSICAL CHARACTERISTICS
 Iridescent down feathers cover the body of the bilateral hexapod Aezorgh.
-Adapted for life in Soghzalghag’s long-lost temperate rainforests, the Aezorgh are extremely dexterous, with four arms ending in hands equipped with four delicate tentacles.
+Adapted for life in Soghzalghag's long-lost temperate rainforests, the Aezorgh are extremely dexterous, with four arms ending in hands equipped with four delicate tentacles.
 Two multi-jointed legs each end in feet with four thicker tentacles covered in gecko-like ridges capable of supporting the Aezorgh when hanging from branches, walls or ceilings.
-The four ‘wrists’ of Aezorgh hands have similar ridges to facilitate vertical movement.
+The four 'wrists' of Aezorgh hands have similar ridges to facilitate vertical movement.
 An adult Aezorgh measures 1.5 meters head to tentacle toe pad but tends to stand with stooped legs, shortening actual height to 1.2 meters.
 Adults of the spindly sophont